internetarchive/dweb-mirror/INSTALLATION-dev.md

 git clone https://github.com/internetarchive/dweb-transports
 ```

-2. add each package repository to yarn's links, to make development changes accessible
+2. add each package repository to yarn's links, to make development changes accessible.
+If you already have these packages linked, change the steps appropriately.
 ```
 yarn --cwd dweb-archivecontroller link yarn --cwd epubjs-reader link